 Across 110th Street – Bobby Womack

-First released in the early ’70s and appearing in a film by the same name, ‘Across 110th Street’ was revived when director Quentin Tarantino featured it in the opening and closing credits of his crime thriller film Jackie Brown.
+First released in the early ’70s and appearing in a film by the same name, ‘Across 110th Street’ was revived when director Quentin Tarantino featured it in the opening and closing credits of his movie.
 The song plays as flight attendant Jackie arrives at an airport.
 The single has also been featured in other films such as American Gangster.
 Artists like 50 Cent have stated the influential song is easy to connect with due to its raw emotion.

 Strawberry Letter 23 – The Brothers Johnson